occam-ra/occam/doc/occam-user-manual.md

 **Appendix 5.
 Compare Mode** OCCAM’s *Compare* mode allows the user to compare best models derived from one or more pairs of datasets.
 This is a specialized mode originally created for Teresa Schmidt’s research, which may be of interest for other research projects. *Compare* uses the Search function to find the best model for each dataset, uses the Fit function to define the calculated (q) distribution for each best model, and then compares the best models along a variety of metrics.
 Many datasets can be submitted in a single batch job, which allows multiple pairs of models to be compared simultaneously.

 ***Data Files*** The input file to *Compare* must be a single .zip archive.
 This archive must contain 1 or more *pairs* of datafiles.
 A pair of datafiles is 2 files with exactly the same name, except for a difference in the character immediately preceding the .txt file extension.
-For example, valid paired names could be ‘fileA.txt’ and ‘fileB.txt’. *Compare* determines which files are in corresponding pairs by sorting the list of files in the archive

-Occam User’s Manual 3/13/2017 44

-and checking that adjacent files in the sorted order meet this criterion. *Compare* will fail with an error when file names cannot do not match in this way.
+For example, valid paired names could be ‘fileA.txt’ and ‘fileB.txt’. *Compare* determines which files are in corresponding pairs by sorting the list of files in the archive and checking that adjacent files in the sorted order meet this criterion. *Compare* will fail with an error when file names cannot do not match in this way.
 The single differing character before the extension can be anything in the two files so long as it differs, but the output of the analysis will refer to the lexically first filename as variant “A” and the lexically second one as variant “B”, so “A” and “B” are the most intuitive suffix characters to distinguish the files in a pair.

 ***Search Settings ***